mariusbuescher/tresor/README.md

 - be free and Open Source.
 - be able to share secrets between individual people and teams.
 - provide strong encryption.
-Only the devices, that will use/read the secrets should be able to decrypt the secret.
+Only the clients, that will use/read the secrets should be able to decrypt the secret.
 - keep some fields in cleartext, so you can search without having to decrypt everything.